J-L-O/SK-Hurt-NCD/README.md

 (with or without supervised knowledge) is consistent with the corresponding accuracy based on various datasets. -->

+To make our proposed benchmark more accessible to other researchers, we also provide it as a standalone package at https://github.com/J-L-O/NCDSimilarityBench.

 ### Installation

 We provide a conda environment file for installing the dependencies.
 To install the